Frequently Asked Questions

 How do I know the minimum amount to be a Governor’s Circle or Gold Leadership Giver?

 For employees who make a donation using ESS, ESS will calculate the minimum amounts.
-Amounts are calculated by determining the value of .6% of your salary (for Governor's Circle) or .3 of your salary (for Gold Giver) and dividing the result by 26 pays.
-Visit the leadership giving page [link] for more information.
+Amounts are calculated by multiplying your annual salary by .006 (for Governor's Circle) or .003 (for Gold Giver) and dividing the result by 26 pays.
+Visit the

 Where do I turn in my completed pledge form?